programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 3. Limit to Hosts Matching: **Localhost**
 4. Enter and confirm a password *SomethingDifficult*
 5. Click on the **Administrative Roles** tab.
 Make sure nothing is checked.
 This account is for accessing the database only.
-6. Click on the **Schema Priviledges** tab and click **Add Entry**
+6. Click on the **Schema Privileges** tab and click **Add Entry**
-7. In the **New Schema Priviledge Definition** diablog box, click the **Selected schema:** radio button and select **newspaper_search_results**.
+7. In the **New Schema Privilege Definition** diablog box, click the **Selected schema:** radio button and select **newspaper_search_results**.
 8. Click all of the Object Rights: SELECT, INSERT, UPDATE, DELETE, EXECUTE, SHOW VIEW as per the image below.
 9. Click the **Apply** button.

 ![setting permissions for new account.](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-2.png "setting permissions for new account")

-Some computers, like my testing laptop, don't display the **Schema Priviledges** panel correctly.
+Some computers, like my testing laptop, don't display the **Schema Privileges** panel correctly.
 In that case, you can accomplish the above with a script using the Query Window.
 Only run the first line to CREATE USER if you did not do that already.

 ```
 CREATE USER 'newspaper_search_results_user'@'localhost' IDENTIFIED BY 'SomethingDifficult';